 And to do be able to do that, your body may need you to examine new ways of experiencing situations that are currently setting off your IBS.
 To allow yourself to digest good food again.

-I wasted over 25 years of my life with IBS, not being able to digest tasty food.
+I wasted over 25 years of my life with IBS, not being able to digest good food.
 I really wish I had known this earlier – and I hope this perspective will save you time and suffering.

 Managing symptoms is better than nothing, but not the best option available.

 Fed up eating the same old bland foods?
 (I certainly was!)

 If you are still managing symptoms, one way of getting more taste this Christmas is by using herbs that add flavour without negatively impacting IBS.

 Classic herbs like parsley, sage, rosemary and thyme (maybe Simon & Garfunkel had IBS?)
 Read more about IBS friendly herbs here.